kekesh/CMSC216/README.md

 - Most of the code examples in the PDF were provided as lecture examples (I did not write them).
 - LaTeX style file (evan.sty) created by Evan Chen.
+There are only a few modifications I made to it.